 - Holds group workshops that teach beauty techniques to female cancer patients to help them combat the appearance-related side effects of cancer treatment.

 Population served: Teens 13 to 17 who are dealing with cancer

 Mission: Look Good Feel Better for Teens is a hospital-based public service program created by the Personal Care Products Council Foundation and its collaborators to help girls and guys between the ages of 13 and17 deal with the appearance, health, and social side effects of cancer treatment.

 - On-site groups available at participating cancer centers.

 - Please see website for locations2bMe.org serves as an online component of Look Good Feel Better® for Teens, a free public service program for adolescents 13 to 17 that provides information dealing with the appearance and sociological side effects related to cancer and its treatment.

 Nicki Leach Foundation

-Mission: To provide financial assistance to children and young adults between the ages of 16 and 25 diagnosed with a life threatening, malignant medical condition.
+Mission: To provide financial assistance to young adults between the ages of 18 and 30 diagnosed with a life threatening, malignant medical condition.